-If you’re planning a kitchen remodel, it’s easy to feel overwhelmed by the sheer number of decisions you have to make.
+If you’re planning a kitchen remodel in San Diego, it’s easy to feel overwhelmed by the sheer number of decisions you have to make.
 Should you add an island?
 How do you want to redo the cabinets?
 Do you need any new appliances, and will they match your ideal décor?
 Do you want a brightly colored kitchen, or would you prefer more muted tones?

 Amid these larger-scale questions, it’s easy to forget about smaller details, like designing a backsplash.
 But even though most backsplashes only take up a small portion of your kitchen, their design, color, and placement can turn them into the kitchen’s focal point.
 In many cases, your backsplash can make or break your new kitchen’s look.